Paris, Honestly: The 2026 Luxury Family Guide to Wonder Without the Spiral

 One hour where you do absolutely nothing except sit somewhere pretty and pretend you live there.

-Where to Stay: Paris Hotels That Work in Real Life
+Where to Stay: Paris Hotels That Actually Work for Families

 The ultra luxurious Eiffel Tower suite at Hotel George V Paris.
 Image courtesy of Hotel George V.